Get Started

 • If your application is complete, you will be contacted to schedule an appointment with an advisor who will help you register for classes.

-• It’s also a good idea to bring your parent/guardian with you when you meet with your advisor.
+• It’s a good idea to bring your parent/guardian with you when you meet with your advisor.
 Allow them to help you get started and cheer you on.
-Having a strong support network with help you be successful in college.
+Having a strong support network will help you be successful in college.

 Topics covered may include (and are not limited to):

-• When to start planning for next quarter
+• When to start planning for registration for the next quarter

 • Time management skills and strategies of successful college students